yujiri8/yujiri.xyz/software/evil.md

 > I do accept that PHP lacks some features that other languages have but that doesn't mean PHP is a bad language.
 PHP lets you write your code in the way you want which can be an advantage or a disadvantage according to one's knowledge of software architecture.
 The other reason that I use PHP is the reason that deploying it is very easy thanks to many hostings supporting PHP.

-The reason I find this so cringey is that when someone interprets any criticism (I linked the Eevee article), even criticism mostly about confusingness, as "it lacks features", it tells me that they have [a *very* bad way of thinking about how software should be designed](features).
+When someone interprets any criticism (I linked the Eevee article), even criticism mostly about confusingness, as "it lacks features", it tells me that they have [a very bad way of thinking about software](features).

 The one relevant point I've heard raised is that it apparently [has optional static type hints](https://www.php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration).
 That's a massive plus over something like Python, but nowhere near the babel tower of flaws it seems to have.